deeplearning4j/deeplearning4j/updater.md

 ![Alt text](../img/updater_math1.png)

-`Theta` (weights) is getting changed according to the gradient of the loss with respect to theta.
+`Theta` (weights) is changed according to the gradient of the loss with respect to each theta.

 `alpha` is the learning rate.
 If alpha is very small, convergence on an error minimum will be slow.
 If it is very large, the model will diverge away from the error minimum, and learning will cease.

-Now, the gradient of the loss (L) changes quickly after each iteration due to the diversity among training examples.
-Have a look at the convergence below.
-The updater takes small steps, but those steps zig-zag back and forth on their way to reaching to an error minimum.
+Now, the gradient of the loss (L) changes quickly after each iteration due to variance among training examples.
+Look at the convergence path below.
+The updater takes small steps, but those steps zig-zag back and forth on their way to an error minimum.

 ![Alt text](../img/updater_1.png)